JBroks/GB-Accidents-Dashboard/README.md

 - JavaScript - The project used **Javascript** to implement interactive elemets to the web document.

 ### Libraries
-- [Crossfilter library](https://cdnjs.cloudflare.com/ajax/libs/crossfilter/1.3.12/crossfilter.min.js) - The project used the **Crossfilter.js** library to explore the accidents dataset and create dimensions and groups for charts prepared using **DC.js**;
+- [Crossfilter](https://cdnjs.cloudflare.com/ajax/libs/crossfilter/1.3.12/crossfilter.min.js) - The project used the **Crossfilter.js** library to explore the accidents dataset and create dimensions and groups for charts prepared using **DC.js**;

 - [DC.js](https://cdnjs.cloudflare.com/ajax/libs/dc/2.1.8/dc.min.js) and [DC.css (2.1.8)](https://cdnjs.cloudflare.com/ajax/libs/dc/2.1.8/dc.min.css)
    - The project used **DC.js** library to set up charts from prebuilt chart types available in the DC library;